ltlx4/mnist-human/Overview.md

 In our project, instead of testing it against processing systems, we will be testing it with humans to see how accurate they can be able to classify the images.

-For projectdocumentation click on the following link https://github.com/ltlx4/mnist-human.git
+For project documentation click on the following link https://github.com/ltlx4/mnist-human.git